 For 8 years, Nancy has also studied modern dance.
 It emphasizes a mind-body approach from the “inside out” that releases unnecessary tension.
 Nancy brings these principles to her teaching of yoga.
 Her restorative class creates space for relaxation, rest, and naturally balancing the body.

 Carmen is a graduate of The Yoga & Movement Center's Advanced Studies/Teacher Training Program.
-She has practiced yoga in the Iyengar tradition for almost 10 years.
+She has practiced yoga in the Iyengar tradition for more than 12 years.

-Carmen started practicing yoga to gain more flexibility and learn breathing exercises.
-Her background includes more than 20 years of fitness training in the gym.
-She has a BA in Communication and has been working in the Information Technology environment for 17 years.
+Carmen started practicing yoga to gain more flexibility, strength, and to learn breathing exercises.
+Her background includes more than 25 years of fitness training in the gym.
+She has a BA in Communication and has worked in the Information Technology environment for over 20 years.
 She also has Reiki experience.
 Yoga has provided Carmen tools to start her day energized physically, mentally and being balanced.
 "Yoga transformed my life.
 I consider myself a spiritual person and my goal is to inspire students with my passion for yoga, stressing the importance of alignment and breathing at each asana".

 Carmen also teaches Iyengar Yoga, Hatha Yoga and Gentle & Restorative Yoga